-- A “Puppy’s First Groom” session is intended for puppies under 8 months of age
+- A “Puppy Groom” session pricing is intended for puppies up to 7 months of age

 - If 8 months or older, and this is their first groom, I will of course still take my time with introducing the process, but at “Full Groom” pricing.

 While it is important to frequent visits to me, it is even more important to conduct frequent short sessions at home leading up to your Puppy’s 1st Groom, and thereafter: